project-langx/X/.github/ISSUE_TEMPLATE/syntactic-change.md

 8. Java Decompiler
 9. Python Decompiler

+It is not necessary that every change requires changes in all the components, you can remove the components as required.
+Don't worry if you are not sure, just keep all the above components.

 A **single PR** should be submitted for all the parts.
 The commits need **to be separate** for all of them.

 **New Grammar**